yostane/xamarin_guide/README.md

 !["Newtonsoft JSON"](./assets/newtonsoft_json.png)

 We can now fully implement our logic.
-Continue by adding somme attributes to the properties of the `Posts` class.
-They allow to tell the Json parser how to map each Json property with the properties of the post class.
+Continue by adding somme attributes to the properties of the `Post` class.
+They tell the Json parser how to map the properties from the Json string to the properties of the `Post` class.
 To better understand, let's look at a snippet of the Json received by calling [https://jsonplaceholder.typicode.com/posts](https://jsonplaceholder.typicode.com/posts).

 ```json
 [